 For the purposes of compliance monitoring, upstream and downstream samples should be collected during the construction period.
-For the purposes of establishing the baseline conditions, four sampling sites are recommended, one upstream of the Ntabelanga Dam, one downstream of the Ntabelanga Dam, one downstream of the Ngcolora tributary.
+For the purposes of establishing the baseline conditions, four sampling sites are recommended, one upstream of the Ntabelanga Dam, one downstream of the Ntabelanga Dam, one downstream of the Lalini Dam and one downstream of the Ngcolora tributary.
 The sites should be chosen such that they will not be directly affected by construction activities, or inundated after completion of the proposed dam.